Cqsi/lichs/README.md

 3. Scroll down and enable the button `Play games with the board API`
 4. Click the button `Submit` in the lower right corner
 5. Copy the token shown in the brown box
-6. Jump into CMD and write `lichs <api_key>` (put your API-key instead of `<api_key>`) and run the command.
+6. Jump into your terminal and write `lichs <api_key>` (put your API-key instead of `<api_key>`) and run the command.
 To get this clear, an example would have been `lichs lzRceo5XOUND74Lm`.
 You should then see a message to confirm that the API-key has been saved.

 ## Usage

-You start playing by typing the command `lichs` into the Windows Command Prompt:
+You start playing by typing the command `lichs` into your terminal:

 ```
-C:\> lichs
+$ lichs
 ```

 That will take you to the intro screen: